IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 	$ cf push
 	```

-9. Now that our app is deploying, let's check the logs to make sure everything is going smoothly.
+10. Now that our app is deploying, let's check the logs to make sure everything is going smoothly.
 We can do this in several ways:
 	* Navigate to the 'Logs' section in your app's dashboard in the Bluemix UI
 	* Get the logs using the CF CLI

 	```
 	$ cf logs realtime-tone --recent
 	```
-10. Let's play with some `console.log()` and `console.error()` statements to see how these might help us debug
+11. Let's play with some `console.log()` and `console.error()` statements to see how these might help us debug

 And those are the basics of Node.js development using Bluemix.
-Easy enough, but that was just the grounding we needed for the next step ... adding our first service ...
+Easy enough, but that was just the grounding we needed for the next step: adding our first service ...

 <!--Links-->
 [github_url]: https://github.com/